The auction has been closed.

 All available Edition Canvases are in an edition of three with two artist's proofs.
 They are hand-signed and numbered by Ross Watson on the reverse (non-image) side of the canvas.
 Your preferred edition number to purchase can be selected from the top menu.

 An Artist's Proof is the same quality as the editions numbered 1-3, and is the first print produced when colour and quality is perfected.
 Each canvas is of equal quality and value.

 Edition Canvases are printed with archival inks on the world's leading archival canvas: Hahnemühle Daguerre.

-We choose not to use glass in framing, eliminating potential of reflections when viewing your canvas.
+Use of glass in framing is optional, eliminating potential of reflections when viewing your canvas.

 The sizes provided are the unframed image size.
 The canvases are printed with a generous white border and we recommend they be placed on a wooden stretcher before adding a decorative frame.